fanart-tv/fanartwiki/docs/General/why denied.md

 **Problem:** Lazy attempt at removing the background.
 Edges are jagged and unnatural looking.
 Holes inside of subject.
 Most likely the result of using some automated tool in a graphics program.

-**Fix:** Cut out image with care, ensuring that all edges are clean.
-Check your render[^1] against the five suggested colors to help spot issues.
+**Fix:** Render image with care, ensuring that all edges are clean.
+Check your render against the five suggested colors to help spot issues.
 You can repair this in different ways depending on your skill level.

-??? info annotate "Bare Minimum Render[^1] - Difficulty: **Intermediate**"
+??? info annotate "Bare Minimum Render - Difficulty: **Intermediate**"

     You can minimize the difficulty level by smoothing off the beard hair and omitting the ropes coming out of the hat.
-This can be done with basic tools such as the eraser tool, or preferably use the pen/path tools to render[^1] with crisp clean edges.
+This can be done with basic tools such as the eraser tool, or preferably use the pen/path tools to render with crisp clean edges.

     This example can be seen above by clicking once on the above image instead of hovering.

-??? info "Complete Render[^1] - Difficulty: **Expert**"
+??? info "Complete Render - Difficulty: **Expert**"

-    Once you are more comfortable with the tools at your disposal you will be able to use techniques to render[^1] the hair of the beard so there is no perceptible remnants of the original background left behind.
+    Once you are more comfortable with the tools at your disposal you will be able to use techniques to render the hair of the beard so there is no perceptible remnants of the original background left behind.

     This example can be seen above by hovering over the above image.